Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Discussion

 It is important to recall that our experiment probed only a single type of system: the polarization degree of freedom of a photon.
 A question that naturally arises at this point is: to what extent can our conclusions be ported to other types of systems?

-Consider first the question of portability to other types of {\em two-level} systems (by which we mean systems which are described quantumly by a two-dimensional Hilbert space), in particular, two-level systems which we know have nontrivial interactions (for instance, by virtue of the fact that information encoded in one can be reliably transferred to another).
-If it were the case that such two-level systems could be governed by different GPTs, this would immediately lead to a thorny problem of how to ensure that the different restrictions on their behaviours were respected even in the presense of interactions between them.
+Consider first the question of portability to other types of {\em two-level} systems (by which we mean systems which are described quantumly by a two-dimensional Hilbert space).
+If it were the case that different two-level systems could be governed by different GPTs, this would immediately lead to a thorny problem of how to ensure that the different restrictions on their behaviours were respected even in the presense of interactions between them.
 Indeed, the principle that every $n$-level system has the same GPT state and effect spaces as every other has featured in many reconstructions of quantum theory within the GPT framework (see, e.g., the subspace axiom in Ref.~\cite{hardy01}, and its derivation from other axioms in Ref.~\cite{Hardy2016reconstructingQT}) and is taken to be a very natural assumption.
 This suggests that there are good theoretical grounds for thinking that our experimental constraints on possible deviations from quantum theory are applicable to {\em all} types of two-level systems.

 It is less clear what conclusions one might draw for $n$-level systems when $n\ne 2$.
 For instance, although quantumly the maximum violation of a CHSH inequality is the same regardless of whether Bob's system is a qubit or a qutrit, this might not be the case for some nonquantum GPT.
-Therefore, although there are theoretical reasons for believing that our upper bound on the degree of CHSH inequality violation applies to all two-level systems we cannot apply those reasons to argue that violations will be bounded in this way for $n$-level systems.
-Nonetheless, if one does assume that all two-level systems are described by the same GPT, then we have constraints on the state and effect spaces of every two-level system embedded within the $n$-level system.
+Therefore, although there are theoretical reasons for believing that our upper bound on the degree of CHSH inequality violation (assuming no dimensional deviation) applies to all two-level systems, we cannot apply those reasons to argue that violations will be bounded in this way for $n$-level systems.
+Nonetheless, if one does assume that all two-level systems are described by the same GPT, then we have constraints on the state and effect spaces of every two-level system that is embedded (as a subspace) within the $n$-level system.
 This presumably restricts the possibilities for the state and effect spaces of the $n$-level system itself.
 How to infer such restrictions---for instance, how to infer an upper bound on the maximal CHSH inequality violation for a three-level system from one on a two-level system---is an interesting problem for future research.

 There is evidently a great deal of scope for further experiments of the type described here.
 An obvious direction for future work is to apply our techniques to the characterization of higher dimensional systems and composites.
 Another interesting extension would be to generalize the technique to include GPT tomography of transformations, in addition to preparations and measurements.
 This is the GPT analogue of quantum process tomography, on which there has been a great deal of work due to its application in benchmarking experimental implementations of gates for quantum computation.
 It is likely that many ideas in this sphere can be ported to the GPT context.
 A particularly interesting case to consider is the scheme known as {\em gate set tomography}~\cite{merkel13,blumekohout13,greenbaum15}, which achieves a high-precision characterization of a set of quantum gates in a self-consistent manner.